glpaparelli/parallel-distributed-system/theory/pds-tldr.md

 - give a part to every single helper
 - after the translation we need to put together the book

-The amount of time needed by the three previous task is clearly proportional to the number of helpers and the size of our book does not impact much.
+The amount of time needed by the three previous tasks is clearly proportional to the number of helpers and the size of our book does not impact much.
-In general we may assume that the time needed to create a part $t_{split}$ and the time needed to put back in the right place the translated part $t_{merge}$ are smaller than the time needed to translate a page.
+In general we may assume that the time needed to create a part is $t_{split}$ and the time needed to put back in the right place the translated part is $t_{merge}$ and those are smaller than the time needed to translate a page.

 However we need to take into account that our parallel procedure to translate a book takes a time $T_{par} = n * t_{split} + (m/n * t_{page}) + n * t_{merge}$

-We assumed that $t_{split},\ t_{merge} << t_{page}$, therefore the gain in time due to the fact that $T_{seq} = m * t_{page}$ is divided by n and will not be impaired by the fact that we spent an additional time coordinate the work of the helpers.
+We assumed that $t_{split},\ t_{merge} << t_{page}$, therefore the gain in time is due to the fact that $T_{seq} = m * t_{page}$ is divided by n and will not be impaired by the fact that we spent an additional time to coordinate the work of the helpers.
 However the time spent to coordinate the helpers is pure **overhead** with respect to sequential execution.

 We can now define the **speedup**, which is the **ratio between the sequential time and the parallel time**: